Guide, Reviewed 2 May 2026

 • They have failed to mention the show me tell me questions or test manoeuvres in the way the test actually structures them.

-• Start with gov.uk/find-driving-schools and your postcode.
+• Start with gov.uk/find-driving-schools-and-lessons and your postcode.
 Note all Grade A ADIs in your area.

 • Cross-check Google Maps and look for the ones with 4.7 plus stars and 30 plus reviews.